fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 - **Thumbnail**: a 240 x 240 pixel thumbnail
 - **Image gallery**: at least 3 images to show your product; Avoid stock images and marketing fluff.
 Show the product, i.e. product screenshots.
 You can add social proof and a call-to-action to inspire action; The first image is used as the social preview when you share the link to your launch page

-To go one step forward, you could also add:

-- **First comment**: tells the story, explains why you're building the product, and invites people to join the conversation
-- **Shoutouts**: highlighting products you enjoy

-**You can find them all [here](https://git.new/meow/kit) on GitHub.**

 > [!TIP]
 > Underrated: The image gallery.
 > It tells your story, visually.
 It starts with an intro, i.e. the Open Graph image.
 It should finish with an end, i.e. your call-to-action.

+To go one step forward, you could also add:

+- **First comment**: tells the story, explains why you're building the product, and invites people to join the conversation
+- **Shoutouts**: highlighting products you enjoy

+> [!TIP]
+> Reuse the first comment as a blog announcement and/or a social post.

+**You can find all the required and optional inputs [here](https://git.new/meow/kit) on GitHub.**

 Tanya Rai and her team launched LastMile AI in October 2023 and ranked #2 Product of the Day and #4 Product of the Week.
 In [this blog post](https://dev.to/tanyarai/1-developer-tool-of-the-month-1o41), Tanya shared some lessons learned, and I really enjoyed this quote on polishing the details: